Morbius (film): Plot

-Morbius meets Bancroft to explain what Milo has done before acquiring a new lab and developing an antibody against vampirism to stop and kill Milo; he also plans to use it on himself since he will become unable to resist his bloodlust.
-Stroud and Rodriguez find footage of one of Milo's attacks and, believing Morbius' vampirism to be spreading, release it to the media.
+Michael meets Martine, acquires a new lab, and develops an antibody against vampirism to stop Milo; he also plans to use it on himself.
+Stroud and Rodriguez find footage of one of Milo's attacks and, believing Michael's vampirism to be spreading, release it to the media.
 Nicholas recognizes Milo and pleads with him to stop.
-Angered by Nicholas' perceived preference for Morbius, Milo wounds and forces him to call Morbius, who arrives too late to save him while Milo also mortally wounds Bancroft.
-Morbius returns to Bancroft, but she dies in his arms, forcing him to drink her blood.
-Morbius confronts Milo and summons an army of bats to restrain him and inject the antibody.
-Milo dies peacefully and Morbius flies off with the bats, mourning his loved ones and embracing his identity as a fugitive vampire.
-Unbeknownst to him, Bancroft revives elsewhere with glowing red eyes, having ingested a drop of Morbius' blood whilst he was feeding on her.
+Angered by Nicholas' perceived preference for Michael, Milo mortally wounds him; Michael arrives too late to save him while Milo also mortally wounds Martine.
+Martine dies in Michael's arms, forcing him to drink her blood.
+Michael summons an army of bats to restrain Milo and inject the antibody.
+Milo dies and Michael flies off with the bats, mourning his loved ones and embracing his identity as a vampire.
+Unbeknownst to him, Martine is resurrected, having ingested a drop of Michael's blood as he fed on her.

-In two mid-credits scenes, Adrian Toomes finds himself transported to Morbius' universe.
-Having deduced that his transportation involved Spider-Man, Toomes approaches the fugitive Morbius and suggests that they form a team.
+In two mid-credits scenes, Adrian Toomes is transported to Michael's universe from his own.
+Surmising that Spider-Man is somehow responsible, Toomes approaches the fugitive Michael and suggests that they form a team.